Calypto/FortniteProcessPriority/README.md

 # FortniteProcessPriority
 Permanently set process priority in Fortnite.

+These registry fixes will allow you to change Fortnite's process priority, and permanently.
+For streamers, I recommend using the High Priority file and setting your streaming program's priority to Above Normal.
+For everyone else, use High Priority.
+To revert to normal, use the Normal file.

 Before executing, ensure the .reg files are safe.
 They should look like this:
 -----------------------------------------------------------------------------